nrokh/ScientificFigures/README.md

 In this workshop, we explain how to take a plot exported from MATLAB as an .svg, import it into Inkscape, and revise it based on the six key attributes listed in the Figure Rubric.
 Time-permitting, we explain how to create simple vector graphics using a photograph as a guide.
 </details>

-<h2 align="center">Running your own Tutorial </h2>
+<h2 align="center">Running your own tutorial </h2>

-Information for Running your tutorial is coming soon.
-We will provide the following teaching materials:
+We learned a lot while planning and executing this workshop.
+Some tips on how to run your own tutorial will be coming soon.
+If you want to share this content with your colleagues by holding your own tutorial, we will provide the following teaching materials:
-- Lesson plan for two-hour workshop for lab group, department, etc.
+- Lesson plan for a two-hour workshop for a lab group, department, etc.
-- Slides for two hour workshop including powerpoints and PDFs
+- Slides for a two hour workshop as both PowerPoint and PDF files
-- Slido poll questions for engagement
+- Sli.do poll questions
-- Example survey questions for feedback to improve the workshop
+- Example survey questions for feedback on how to improve the workshop

 ## Citation